Well, well, well, looky here, ladies and gentlemen.

 Encourage terrorists, vote Democrat.

-By mid afternoon, outraged Democrats had removed the signs, but not the acrimony.
+By mid-afternoon, outraged Democrats had removed the signs, but not the acrimony.

-Fort Bend County Commissioner Andy Myers acknowledged paying $2,800 to the Republican Victory Committee for 75 signs.
+Precinct 3, Fort Bend County Commissioner Andy Myers acknowledged paying $2,800 to the Republican Victory Committee for 75 signs.

-Uh Democrats took them down.
+The Democrats took him down.

 This is incredible.